-Neighbourhood planning provides the opportunity for communities to set out a positive vision for how they want their community to develop over the next twenty years in ways that meet identified local need and make sense for local people.
+Neighbourhood planning provides the opportunity for communities to set out a positive vision for how they want their community to develop in ways that meet identified local need and make sense for local people.
 They can put in place planning policies that will help deliver that vision or grant planning permission for the development they want to see.